ml-patterns/ml-patterns/README.md

 We invite you to participate in the compilation of open library of machine learning patterns, solution architectures and business cases.

 Each page in the library consists of a description of a situation, its solution, and a large explanatory picture.
 The text is limited to 1000 characters.
 The key idea is to present information as briefly and clearly as possible - only the essence.
-[An example of the design of the solution architecture](https://github.com/ml-patterns/ml-patterns/blob/main/business_cases/Defect%20Detection%20on%20Beverage%20Packaging%20Line.md).
+[An example of a page](https://github.com/ml-patterns/ml-patterns/blob/main/business_cases/Defect%20Detection%20on%20Beverage%20Packaging%20Line.md).

 ## License